Signed in as:

 All Are Welcome

 Communion is primarily served by intinction - dipping the wafer into the cup.
 Non-gluten wafers are served upon request.
-Occasionally in the Sanctuary communion is served at the rail - worshippers kneel as able.
+In the Sanctuary communion is served at the altar.
 There will be one blessing spoken for all at the completion of communion.
 At every service you attend, you will be guided by ushers.
-As you put forward your hands to receive the bread and the wine or grape juice you will hear these words addressed to you: “This is the body of Christ, given for you.
+As you put forward your hands to receive the bread and the wine or grape juice you will hear these words addressed to you, “This is the body of Christ, given for you.
 This is the blood of Christ shed for you.”
 This is Christ for you.